 If you sell software or software services, then you need a strong software marketing plan.
 I don't mean a 30-page document gathering dust on your shelf.
-I mean a crisp, concise strategy for how you communicate your software's benefits to your target audience, and drive them to the all-important purchase decision.
+Rather, you need a crisp, concise strategy for how to communicate your software's benefits to your target audience, and drive them to the all-important purchase decision.

 Keep reading to find tips for developing a strong software marketing strategy, our downloadable software marketing plan template, and other useful resources and tools.

 Download our Software Marketing Plan Template and start increasing sales through results-oriented marketing